5 Steps to Starting an Online Business

 Set some revenue and cash flow goals (e.g. $100k in sales within 18 months) and include intermediate benchmarks that allow you to properly measure your business growth and performance.

 If you do not have a lot of money to spend then look for guest blogging and podcasting opportunities to demonstrate your expertise to the world.
 In most situations, the web host will allow you to include links back to your e-commerce site.
+This is a great way to get free trafic to your website.

 5. Maximize Your Own Effort!